casper-network/docs-archive/theory/abstract-consensus.rst

 Visual notation
 ~~~~~~~~~~~~~~~

-To understand the summit theory we developed a simulator and a visual notation.
+To investigate the summit theory we developed a simulator and a visual notation.

 This is how finality looks like:

 .. figure:: pictures/finality-snapshot-2019-08-12T01-27-42-370.png
-    :width: 80%
+    :width: 100%
     :align: center

 Rectangles on the left represent validators.
 Dots are messages.
-Displayed is
-the local j-dag of validator 0, arranged accordingly to j-daglevel
+Displayed is the local j-dag of validator 0, arranged
-(X-coordinate of a message corresponds to j-daglevel).
+accordingly to j-daglevel (X-coordinate of a message corresponds to j-daglevel).
+Swimlanes correspond to horizontal

-Swimlanes correspond to horizontal lines (a message is displayed with the
-Y-coordinate the same as its creator).
+lines (a message is displayed with the Y-coordinate the same as its creator).

-A color inside of a dot represents a consensus value this message is voting for.
+The color inside of a dot represents the consensus value given message is voting for.
+The color of the dot's border
+represents the so called "confirmation level" (explained below).

 Zero-level messages
 ~~~~~~~~~~~~~~~~~~~

 Within a swimlane of an honest validator, **zero-level messages** are all messages since the last change of mind on the consensus value this validator was voting for (empty votes are not counting as change of mind).

 **Example:** if the sequence of messages in the swimlane looks like this: